 Rapid Access to Employment Track helps you find a job that requires your existing skills.
 Rehabilitation and counseling services are used to find out your aptitudes, interests and abilities.
 You must have a service-connected disability and an employment handicap.
 In addition, you must have experience or education in your particular field.

 Long-Term Services Track helps you to find employment through vocational training.
-You are provided with assistance to find a type of job best suiting your current abilities.
+You are provided with assistance to find a type of job that suits your current abilities.
 To be eligible, you must have a service-connected disability and a barrier to finding employment due to this disability.

 Self-Employment Track is for veterans and military service members with a service-related disability who want to start their own businesses.
 Under this track, you develop a business plan that is reviewed and evaluated to see whether the plan is viable.
 Through the Self-Employment Track, you receive coordination services and training in operating a small business.
 You must have a service-related disability making it difficult to obtain employment.